kaidez/kaidez.com/_drafts/2015-06-15-write-code.md

 * creating responsive web design code without using something like Bootstrap or Foundation wasn't a problem for me.

-By writing code for free before on my own time before asking to be paid a lot of money to do it, I was well-prepared for my new job.
+By writing code for free before on my own time before asking to be paid to do it, I was well-prepared for my new job.
 Simple as that.

 ## You are a Web ~~Developer~~ Engineer